-In this piece, we will not only compare cloud storage vs cloud backup vs cloud sync, but also explain how the best cloud storage, cloud backup, and cloud sync operations complement each other.
+In this piece, we not only compare cloud storage vs cloud backup vs cloud sync, but also explain how all three complement one another.

 Cloud storage vs cloud backup vs cloud sync: Understanding concepts